Zethon5/WebScrape/README.md

 # WebScrape
-Small Webscrape projects to help learn.
+These are small webscrape projects I did to help me learn some libraries relevant to webscraping.